MoldyMacaroniX/dashword.net/_src/posts/how-to-downgrade-geometry-dash-2-206-on-steam-restore-your-mods.md

 With [Geometry Dash's latest 2.206 update](/posts/geometry-dash-2-206-released-on-ios-android-and-steam/), all your mods may have broke, such as [Geode](/posts/geometry-dash-geode-how-to-download-and-install/), [Mega Hack](/posts/geometry-dash-mega-hack-how-to-download-and-install/), and [Globed](/posts/geometry-dash-multiplayer-how-to-download-and-install/).

 In order to restore your mods, you will need to rollback to Geometry Dash version [2.205](/posts/geometry-dash-update-2-205-released-on-ios-android/), [2.204](/posts/geometry-dash-update-2-204-released-on-steam/), or [2.2](/posts/geometry-dash-2-2-released/), depending on your device.
 For Windows, you will need to downgrade to Geometry Dash 2.204.
 So here's how to do just that and downgrade Geometry Dash 2.206 to 2.204 on Steam and bring back your mods.

+But first, be sure to [backup your data](/posts/backup-gd-data-steam/)!

 # How to downgrade Geometry Dash 2.206 on Steam